-Project HOPE’s disaster relief team is in Haiti working with the government to address the crucial health needs of people impacted by Hurricane Matthew, the most powerful tropical storm to hit the country in a decade.
-There are nearly 700 people dead or missing following the disaster, according to the UN Office for the Coordination of Humanitarian Affairs.
+Project HOPE’s continues to work with the Ministry of Health in Haiti to address the crucial health needs of people impacted by Hurricane Matthew, the most powerful tropical storm to hit the country in a decade.
+Nearly 700 people died from the disaster, according to the UN Office for the Coordination of Humanitarian Affairs.
 HOPE continues to send medical volunteers to support the stressed health care system and help prevent the spread of cholera and other diseases which are on the rise.
 Project HOPE is also shipping medical supplies, including water hydration tablets, gloves, saline solution, sponges, gauze, water purification units, generators and more.
 HOPE’s team continues to coordinate with the Ministry of Health to identify areas of greatest need and is prepared to shift its response to ensure that all donated supplies reach those in need and that volunteers are deployed where they are needed most.